 At Gibson Hill, a knowledgable personal injury attorney will gather all the vital information after a traumatic brain injury, and organize trial testimony with the expert witnesses.
 This ensures that all of the evidence that is relevant to your case is presented to the jury for consideration.

-The basic types of damages in brain injury cases are general damages and special damages.
+The basic types of compensatory damages in brain injury cases are general damages and special damages.
 General damages are also referred to as non-economic losses or losses for which money is a poor substitute for what was lost.
 General damages can include emotional distress, mental anguish, physical pain and suffering, embarrassment or humiliation, shock, loss of reputation, loss of consortium (a claim made by the family or spouse of the injured person), and loss of society and companionship.

 Special damages, or economic losses, are damages for which money is considered a comparable substitute for what was lost.
 Special damages are also known as the rule of “out-of-pocket” loss.
 Special damages may include property damages, lost wages, lost earning capacity, medical expenses, and funeral and burial expenses in the case of wrongful death.